 There is ample clinical and epidemiological evidence supporting the role of prebiotics and probiotics in reducing uric acid levels in serum, though the mechanisms remain elusive.

 Probiotics can influence the bioavailability of the uric acid precursor, namely purine and its breakdown products inosine and guanosine, which could influence clinical uric acid profiles.

 Gut Health And PCOS

-Overall, the co-administration of probiotic and selenium for 12 weeks to women with PCOS had beneficial effects on mental health parameters, serum total testosterone, hirsutism, hs-CRP, TAC, GSH and MDA levels.
+Overall, the co-administration of probiotics and selenium for 12 weeks to women with PCOS had beneficial effects on mental health parameters, serum total testosterone, hirsutism, hs-CRP, TAC, GSH, and MDA levels.